Castellanoc8/post-install-config/README.md

 <img src="https://i.imgur.com/7QhQiPV.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 This step involved me creating new sample Users(Customers).
-First, I had to leave the Admin Panel and switch over to the Agent Panel on osTicket.
-When I switched over I clicked on the Users tab and clicked on "Add User".
+First, I had to leave the Admin Panel and switch to the Agent Panel on osTicket.
+When I switched over, I clicked on the Users tab and clicked on "Add User."
 Here I created two new sample users who would be the customers in this scenario and named them Kelly Kelly and Ken Ken to keep it simple.
 </p>
 <br />